Amish Outlaws: Career

 The Amish Outlaws began in 2002.
 Three of the founding members, Ezekiel, Amos Def, and Hezekiah X moved to New York City after leaving the Amish community.
 They originally began playing in a band for fun and eventually decided to become The Amish Outlaws to make a living from it.
 Three of the six members are from the Pennsylvania Dutch Amish community in Lancaster, Pennsylvania, specifically from the Old Order Amish.
 The band wanted to play popular culture rock music that was not typical of their traditional Amish upbringing.
 The band plays renditions of songs by contemporary composers and talk about their rumspringa experience as ex-members of the Amish community.
 They primarily tour the East Coast of the United States.
 (Rhode Island, Connecticut, Vermont, New Hampshire, Massachusetts, Washington, D.C., New York, New Jersey, Pennsylvania, Delaware, Maryland, West Virginia and Virginia) and have also performed in Ohio, Nevada and Indiana.

 They have performed in Las Vegas. at Bally’s Casino and at FreedomFest at Paris Resort.
 The band has also performed two cruises to Bermuda in 2013 and 2014.
-The band performs at the annual concert series Musikfest. held in Bethlehem, PA and will make their debut at WingFest in Boalsburg, PA on July 10, 2025.
+The band performs at the annual concert series Musikfest. held in Bethlehem, PA, Party on the Patio in Wilkes-Barre, PA and WingFest in Boalsburg, PA.